Russian History Ukrainian History History of Religion in Modern Europe

 My first book, Russian Baptists and Spiritual Revolution, 1905-1929 (Indiana, 2005) received honourable mention for the Wallace K. Ferguson Prize of the Canadian Historical Association in 2006.
 I am also the co-editor, with Mark D. Steinberg, of Sacred Stories: Religion and Spirituality in Modern Russia (Indiana 2007), and editor of Orthodox Christianity in Imperial Russia: A Source Book on Lived Religion (Indiana, 2014).

 Finally, an important aspect of my scholarly contribution has been as an editor.
-Since January 2011, I have served as editor of Canadian Slavonic Papers/Revue canadienne des slavistes, the journal of the Canadian Association of Slavists.
+From January 2011- December 2020, I served as editor of Canadian Slavonic Papers/Revue canadienne des slavistes, the journal of the Canadian Association of Slavists; I remain active as Associate Editor.

-I teach a range of courses, including HIST 128 (War, Revolution, and Society), HIST 210 (Europe in the 19th and 20th Centuries), HIST 313 (Medieval and Early Modern Russia), HIST 320 (Russia from Reform to Revolution, 1800-1917), HIST 379 (Religion in Modern Europe), HIST 416 (Topics in Eastern European History -- most recently, a course on the Russian Revolution, but also such Late Imperial Russia, Empire and Nation), HIST 604 (Application of the Social Sciences to History), HIST 630 (Problems in Imperial Russian History).
+I teach a range of courses, including HIST 128 (War, Revolution, and Society), HIST 210 (Europe in the 19th and 20th Centuries), HIST 313 (Medieval and Early Modern Russia), HIST 320 (Russia from Reform to Revolution, 1800-1917), HIST 379 (Religion in Modern Europe), HIST 416 (Topics in Eastern European History -- most recently, a course on the Russian Revolution, but also such Late Imperial Russia, Empire and Nation), HIST 604 (Application of the Social Sciences to History), HIST 505 (States and Peoples in the Modern World), HIST 630 (Problems in Imperial Russian History).

 I very much enjoy graduate training and have had the privilege to work with numerous MA and PhD students, as well as postdoctoral fellows.
 I welcome inquiries from potential graduate students interested in Russian and Ukrainian history in the nineteenth and twentieth centuries.